 Hypersensitivity Reactions Including Anaphylaxis:

 Serious hypersensitivity reactions have been reported following Beyfortus administration.
 These reactions included urticaria, dyspnea, cyanosis, and/or hypotonia.
 Anaphylaxis has been observed with human immunoglobulin G1 (IgG1) monoclonal antibodies.
-If signs and symptoms of anaphylaxis or other clinically significant hypersensitivity reactions occur, initiate appropriate treatment.
+If signs and symptoms of anaphylaxis or other clinically significant hypersensitivity reactions occur, initiate appropriate treatment.1

-Use in Individuals with Clinically Significant Bleeding Disorders
+Use in Individuals With Clinically Significant Bleeding Disorders

-- Active ingredient: nirsevimab-alip
+- Active ingredient: nirsevimab-alip1

 For more information and future updates, sign up for Beyfortus emails or request to speak with a representative.
 For further support, call 1-855-BEYFORTUS (1-855-239-3678).